arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 ### The Team

 Knowing dynamic web development, I thought why not create a website for interaction with our classmates.
-Then I've heard another collegemate Mohan Kumar ( <a href='http://twitter.com/smartmohi' target='_blank' >@SmartMohi</a> ) started creating a website for his classmates.
+Then I've heard another college mate Mohan Kumar ( <a href='http://twitter.com/smartmohi' target='_blank' >@SmartMohi</a> ) started creating a website for his classmates.
 Then we thought why not we join and create something.

 >"Ok, Lets create a small social network for our classmates."

-Searching a name for the project with many suggessions, At last we've landed with the name Tinywall.
+Searching a name for the project with many suggestions, At last we've landed with the name Tinywall.
 With some basic knowledge in HTML, CSS, PHP; somehow we've managed to do a working model of the website.

 >"What is this?
-Our website is reloading for every operation, but these websites are doing operations with just a loding image.
+Our website is reloading for every operation, but these websites are doing operations with just a loading image.
 Googling says it is Javascript & AJAX.
 WTH!
 Another language?"

 I knew my classmate Ashok Raj (  <a href='http://twitter.com/ashokraj_l' target='_blank' >@AshokRaj_L</a> ) is very good with Java.
 I asked him about JavaScript and he said that he knew Java, but JavaScript is completely different.
 Facepalm.
 Asking him to help with the JavaScript part of our website.
-He learnt JavaScript and joined us and was doing the JavaScript, UX part of our website.
+He had learnt JavaScript and joined us and was doing the JavaScript, UX part of our website.

-We did aroung 5 versions of the project i) Plain PHP, ii) PHP in OOPS, iii) With Javasctipt & AJAX, iv) With jQuery, v) And the final with Codeigniter MVC.
+We did around 5 versions of the project i) Plain PHP, ii) PHP in OOPS, iii) With Javasctipt & AJAX, iv) With jQuery, v) And the final with Codeigniter MVC.
 We have developed a complete API for the project, did an Android application for the project.

 >From designing to development to managing the server to promoting the product online, for whatever we learned in the web, Tinywall was our play ground.